 ProjectsGRAND WOMEN (Working Title): Sub-Saharan Africa remains the most heavily affected region in the global HIV epidemic where stigma and gender inequality put HIV treatment out of reach for many-especially women and children.
 Our newest film in development examines the unprecedented emergence of an intercontinental grandmother-to-grandmother movement that is providing emotional and financial support to African grandmothers who, while grieving the loss of their own adult children, are raising millions of children orphaned by AIDS.
-The project includes an awe-inspiring film for international broadcast and specialized versions for distributions to civic groups int he United States, Europe, and over 300 organizations in sub-Saharan Africa.
+The project includes a film for international broadcast and specialized versions for distributions to civic groups in the United States, Europe, and over 300 organizations in sub-Saharan Africa.

 PRICELE$$: Q: Why did the politician cross